 Inclusions:

-πŸ— Dinner
+๐Ÿ— Dinner

-πŸ“ Umabian – Taman Ayun Mengwi (5 km): 10 minutes Taman Ayun Mengwi – Tanah Lot (17 km): 30 minutes Tanah Lot – Umabian (19 km): 40 minutes
+๐Ÿ“ Umabian โ€“ Taman Ayun Mengwi (5 km): 10mins Taman Ayun Mengwi โ€“ Tanah Lot (17 km): 30 mins Tanah Lot โ€“ Umabian (19km): 40mins

-After breakfast, the rest of the morning is free to spend at leisure.
-Spend some time relaxing by the pool enjoying the peaceful view, or opt to join local activities in the village compound.
+Morning breakfast and day at leisure.
+Spend some time relaxing by the pool to enjoy the peaceful view and other resort’s facilities, or take a part with the local activities in the village compound.
+Lunch is at leisure.

-In the afternoon, meet with the guide and driver and pay a visit the Royal Taman Ayun Temple in Mengwi.
+In the afternoon, meet with the guide and driver and pay a visit to the Royal Taman Ayun Temple in Mengwi.
 This temple is known for its unique multi-roofed structures and beautiful setting -a perfect introduction to Balinese architecture.

 Return to the hotel for dinner and spend the rest of the evening at leisure.